staffanm/ferenda/doc/firststeps.rst

 A docrepo class is responsible for downloading documents in a specific document collection.
-These classes can inherit from `ferenda.sources.DocumentRepository`, which amongst others provides the method `download()` for this.
+These classes can inherit from `ferenda.DocumentRepository`, which amongst others provides the method `download()` for this.
 Since the details of how documents are made available differ greatly from collection to collection, you'll often have to override the default implementation, but in this particular